You can make an appointment right here

 Back pain can have many different causes.
 In most cases, there is non-specific low back pain.
 This means that the cause is not directly demonstrated by means of, for example, an X-ray or MRI.
 Usually the cause can be found in the musculoskeletal system, that is, in the muscles or joints.
 Examples of this are terms like Spit and Lumbago.
 These are precisely the complaints where physiotherapy has much to offer.

-Sometimes a herniated disc in the lower back is the cause of the complaints.
-Often these complaints go away with the help of physiotherapy.
-With a hernia there is pressure on the nerve that runs from the lower back to the leg.
-In general, the complaints in the leg are more prominent than the complaints in the back.
-So you have more pain in your leg than pain in your lower back.
-Often this is a sharp clear pain that goes through the leg.
+Sometimes a herniated disc in the low back is the cause of the symptoms.
+Often these complaints also go away with the help of physiotherapy.
+With a herniated disc, there is pressure on the nerve that runs from the low back to the leg.
+Generally, the symptoms in the leg are more prominent than the symptoms present in the back.
+So you have more pain in your leg than pain in your low back.
+Often this involves a sharp clear pain that goes through the leg.

 Osteoarthritis symptoms of the lower back occur more frequently as we age.
 We see in particular that the intervertebral discs show signs of aging.
 This can possibly lead to complaints.